chharvey/counterpoint/spec/grammar.md

 	::= ExpressionAddition "+" NUMBER
 	::= NUMBER
 ```
-The grammar above is a very simple grammar with only two productions.
-The first production is defined
+The grammar above is a very simple grammar with only one production, defined
 by the nonterminal `ExpressionAddition` on the left-hand side and two sequences on the right-hand side.
 The first sequence has three symbols: one nonterminal (which happens to be the same as the production —
-recursion is allowed in this specification’s grammars), and one two terminals.
+recursion is allowed in this specification’s grammars), and two terminals.
 The terminal `"+"` is a literal token, and the terminal `NUMBER` represents a token
 that matches some lexical formula, such as `[0-9]*` (which might be defined in a separate lexical grammar).
 In this specification, such terminal identifiers will be written in all-uppercase (‘MACRO_CASE’).